Transcendence: Generative Models Can Outperform The Experts That Train Them: Related Work

 \paragraph{Chess and AI.} Chess has been motivating AI research since the field began.
 In 1950, before anyone had used the term ``artificial intelligence'', automated chess were explored by both Claude Shannon \citep{shannonXXIIProgrammingComputer1950} and Alan Turing \citep{turingChess19532004}.
 Arguably, this history goes back even further: the famed ``mechanical turk'' of the 18th century was a fraudulently automated chess player.
 These centuries of mechanical ambitions were finally realized in 1997, when world champion Garry Kasparov was defeated by IBM's Deep Blue \cite{campbellDeepBlue2002}.~ Since then, chess program developers have drawn on neural approaches, with the RL-based convolutional network AlphaZero \cite{silverMasteringChessShogi2017} far surpassing prior world champion engines such as Stockfish~\cite{petepeteAlphaZeroCrushesStockfish2018}.Our chess model testbed is inspired by a number of existing approaches, including other models trained on lichess data \cite{mcilroy-youngAligningSuperhumanAI2020}, and other transformer-based sequential chess agents \citep{noeverChessTransformerMastering2020,fengChessGPTBridgingPolicy2023}.

 \paragraph{Diversity beats Strength.}

 Another historical thread in AI research is the strength of diverse learners.
 Long since the development of ensemble methods that exploit learner diversity---including bagging \citep{Breiman1996BaggingP}, boosting \citep{boostingFreund1999ASI}, and model averaging \citep{mcmahan2023communicationefficient}---researchers have continued to articulate this insight across settings.
 Similar to our chess setting, a diverse team of go playing agents have been proven and empirically shown to outperform solitary agents \citep{jiangDiverseRandomizedAgents} and homogeneous teams \citep{sorianomarcolinoGiveHardProblem2014}, even when the alternative models individually outperform the diverse team members \citep{marcolinoMultiagentTeamFormation}.
-We draw a connection to this deep literature through our theoretical results which shows that training on just the imitation learning objective and then performing low-temperature sampling subtly implies the same principle of majority voting used in this literature.
+We draw a connection to this deep literature through our theory, which shows that imitation learning objective and then performing low-temperature sampling subtly implies the same principle of majority voting.
 Teacher diversity has also been explored in the machine learning literature.
 One related method is ensemble distillation \citep{lin2020ensemble}, in which a model is trained with an additional objective to match a variety of weaker teacher models.
 Closer to our setting, ensemble self-training approaches \citep{odonnat2024leveraging} train a learner directly on the labels produced by varied teachers.
 Large language models supervised by smaller or less trained models are said to exhibit ``weak to strong generalization'' \citep{burns2023weak}.
 Overall, evidence continues to accrue that the general phenomenon we address is pervasive: that is, models can substantially improve over the experts that generate their training data.

 \paragraph{Offline Reinforcement Learning.}